 - Dispose of any Tasmanian-sourced live oysters into landfill or at quarantine stations across SA.

 - Never discard or store live oysters in any SA waters.
 It is an offence under the Fisheries Management Act 2007 to release or deposit exotic and/or aquaculture farmed species (such as Pacific Oysters) into the waters of South Australia and fines may apply.

 - Do not use Pacific oysters, even when dead, as bait or berley.

-- Never use seafood sold for human consumption as bait or berley.
+- Never use seafood sold for human consumption (including imported seafood) as bait or berley.

 - Boat owners should refer to the guidelines for good vessel cleaning practices.

 PIRSA’s Biosecurity SA officers at quarantine stations at Yamba, Oodla Wirra, Pinnaroo and Ceduna also check for oysters while inspecting vehicles for fruit, vegetables, plants and plant related products as part of our regular efforts against fruit fly and other pests and diseases.

 Advice for oyster farmers: restrictions on importing oysters into SA

 Since the POMS outbreak in NSW, general restrictions on importing oysters into SA have been in place to prevent disease introduction and safeguard South Australia’s oyster growing industry.
 These restrictions apply to several aquaculture species.